A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: Application to landing gear

 Nonetheless, some consolation can be found by recalling that AE events deriving from crack nucleation and propagation will tend to exhibit a higher energy content (and counts), than those from any other potential mechanism in this setting.
 As reviewed in Section \ref{sec:intro}, the characterisation of AE events in fatigue tests is a subject that has been thoroughly examined in the literature, and on the basis of this consideration, one can therefore simplify the monitoring scheme by only looking at clusters that are characterised by the highest count-rates.

-Something that may be worth noting from the results, is the very last cluster being created only after $60,000s$.
-This was somewhat of a surprising outcome, since a steady increase in the count-rate was expected to occur with the integrity of the structure declining over time, leading to the creation of new clusters throughout the whole duration of the test.
-Contrary to this belief, it seems as if the count-rate converged early on to a maximum value of around $30,000$.
-That is, no evident development of this feature was observed after the last cluster was created.
-A similar behaviour can also be observed in Figure \ref{fig:p6_energy}, where a somewhat unnatural maximum limit appears to prevent the energy of emitted AE events going above a value of $65,535$.

-Upon inspection, it was discovered that the extracted counts were limited by the fixed window-length (i.e.\ 2048 samples), chosen for recording the identified AE events.
-It was possible that the recording length was at times shorter than the actual duration of the emitted AE events, thus neglecting portions of the signal that could have accounted for the true count-rates characterising the progression of damage.
-This outcome is a clear demonstration of the challenges faced when deciding on the correct parameters in AE-based monitoring applications.
-A longer window length, or the implementation of the probabilistic approach presented in Section \ref{sec:results_and_discussion}, could have potentially avoided this problem, and might be solutions worth considering in future fatigue tests of this type.

-The limitation imposed by establishing a short window-length makes it difficult to track the development of fracture in the lug.
-Consequently, the DP-PMM can no longer be used to determine instances when it might be necessary to inspect the landing gear, since new clusters cannot be expected to appear at later stages of its lifespan.
-Fortunately, this shortcoming can be alleviated by instead monitoring the growth-rate of the existing clusters.

-Figure \ref{fig:p6_cumulative_events} shows the cumulative sum of events corresponding to each of the identified clusters.
-The number of events were accumulated in this way to help visualise the growth-rate of the clusters throughout the test.
-Figure \ref{fig:p6_cumulative_events} also shows the cumulative sum of counts.
-In both cases, a somewhat steady growth can be observed in almost all clusters, with a few exceptions exhibiting noticeable step increases.
-Since benign AE events are expected to emerge at a continuous rate, irrespective of the health-state of the lug, it may be reasonable to assume that clusters representing background activity are those that show a steady growth in Figure \ref{fig:p6_cumulative_events}.
+Figure \ref{fig:CumulativeCounts} shows the cumulative sum of events corresponding to each of the identified clusters.
+The counts of events were accumulated in this way to help visualise the growth-rate of the clusters throughout the test.
+A somewhat steady growth can be observed in almost all clusters, with a few exceptions exhibiting noticeable step increases.
+Since benign AE events are expected to emerge at a continuous rate, irrespective of the health-state of the lug, it may be reasonable to assume that clusters representing background activity are those that present a steady growth.
 Conversely, high-energy bursts manifesting from the growing crack are expected to be represented by the sudden step increases exhibited by some of these patterns.